 I say, “concise” because the more tasks you add to the JD, the more restrictive the role becomes in the eyes of the candidate.
 So, prioritize the tasks you want to add and put in just the top 5.

-Checklist for a job description
+Checklist to craft a great job description

-- Have you included information about the company, mission, values and the team’s culture for full context?
-When candidates come across the job in a job aggregator, they won’t be able to use the rest of your website as a reference.
+- Have you properly formatted your job description?
+Split the paragraphs, add necessary space, divide the sections to make it easy for your candidate to capture the crux.
+Have you included information about the company, its mission statement, values, and the organization’s culture to provide full context?
+When a candidate comes across a job posting in a job aggregator, they won’t be able to use the rest of your website as a reference.

 Booby trapping the job description